 End List of Subjects

-For the reasons discussed in the preamble, USAID proposes to amend 48 CFR Chapter 7 as set forth below:
+For the reasons stated in the preamble, USAID amends 48 CFR Chapter 7 as set forth below:

 Start Amendment Part